 It’s no surprise that kids love tablets.
 The best tablets are easy to use with vibrant big screens, but they aren’t necessarily small enough for grubby little hands.
 Our guide to the best tablets for kids will help you keep those mucky fingerprints off your screen, make sure the content they access is suitable, and might survive a drop or two.

 Thankfully, there are plenty of terrific tablets for kids out there.
-Some are specifically made for children, and others incorporate parental controls to ensure your child doesn’t go anywhere that they shouldn’t.
+Some are specifically made for children, and others feature parental controls to ensure your child doesn’t go anywhere on the web that they shouldn’t.
 But whether or not you choose our go-to kids tablet, or one of our other top contenders, the list below has everything you need to get your kid set up at a nice price.